GoogleContainerTools/skaffold/README.md

 * Local development

 ## skaffold run
-Run runs a skaffold pipeline one, exiting on any errors in the pipeline.
+Run runs a skaffold pipeline once, exiting on any errors in the pipeline.

 Use for:
 * Continuous Integration or Continuous Deployment tools